 If we understood how work “works,” if we had a guide into the deeper purposes of work—not just into new and improved skills—I am convinced we would achieve better on-the-job results with more personal satisfaction and fulfillment.

-That’s what this series is about.
+That’s what this series of reflections on doing great work is all about.

 Copyright © 2017 Cheryl Eckl and CherylEckl.com.
 All rights reserved.